jiwoo-choi/Jiwoo-Choi-Resume/README.md

 ### RxRedux
 07/15/20 ~ current

-Framework for a reactive and unidirectional React web application architecture.
+A framework for a reactive and unidirectional React web application architecture.

 Inspired by Swift [ReactorKit](https://github.com/ReactorKit/ReactorKit)